This language is currently in review and will be available soon!

 The project is informed by and builds upon previous ethnographic research with Ethiopian Orthodox Täwahәdo communities in Northern Ethiopia.
 It is guided by findings that showed both a prevalence of religious language in how the clergy and the laity understood and experienced domestic violence in rural and urban communities in the northern region of Tigray, and also the crucial role of the clergy in teaching about marriage and in mediating situations of conflict and abuse.
 While some clergy seemed to lack the preparedness to respond with awareness of the complex psychology of victims and perpetrators and of the potential risks involved, others used theological language resourcefully and in ways that seemed to reverse rigid or pernicious attitudes associated with some forms of conjugal abuse or its implicit tolerance (a presentation of this research can be watched on the YouTube channel of Cambridge Centre for Christianity Worldwide).

-The project includes research activities in Ethiopia carried out to develop more concrete evidence on how religious beliefs, theology and the clergy can serve as a deterrence mechanism, and also on the role of faith in victim/survivor and perpetrator behaviour and its potential resourcefulness in victim/survivor psychosocial support and perpetrator treatment programmes.
+The project includes research activities in different regions of Ethiopia carried out to develop more concrete evidence on how religious beliefs, theology and the clergy can serve as a deterrence mechanism, and also on the role of faith in victim/survivor and perpetrator behaviour and its potential resourcefulness in victim/survivor psychosocial support and perpetrator treatment programmes.
 It combines research with intervention activities, including discussion-based workshops with clergy across the country to improve their theological acumen in being able to address matters of marriage and domestic violence confidently, and their preparedness to support victims and perpetrators in ways that minimise safety risks for victims.
 The overall aim of the project is to bring together stakeholders from Ethiopia’s state-led and non-governmental domestic violence sector and religious leadership in order to consolidate more collaborative approaches that integrate the clergy in ongoing efforts to establish domestic violence referral systems in Ethiopia.

-The research, intervention and knowledge-exchange activities in Ethiopia and Eritrea are designed to inform efforts for improving religio-cultural sensitivity in the UK’s domestic violence sector, which is increasingly called upon to cater to multi-ethnic religious groups, including Eritrean and Ethiopian migrants and refugees.
+The research, intervention and knowledge-exchange activities in Ethiopia are designed to inform efforts for improving religio-cultural sensitivity in the UK’s domestic violence sector, which is increasingly called upon to cater to multi-ethnic religious groups, including Ethiopian migrants and refugees.
 There is evidence that migrant or refugee communities are often disproportionately affected by domestic violence; however, their needs are often not met by the mainstream domestic violence sector.
 The project includes extensive activities in the UK in order to assess current levels of religio-cultural sensitivity and competence in the sector, to understand how religious stakeholders can be integrated more effectively within existing referral systems and domestic violence support-services, and, ultimately, to improve services for religio-culturally diverse ethnic minority, migrant and refugee groups.

 The project aims to develop impact-oriented interventions on the basis of rigorous, locally grounded research, and commits to a humble, reflexive and dialogical collaborative approach in order to redress in a substantive manner historical asymmetries in development-oriented research and practice, and to rectify unhelpful and hierarchical knowledge transfer patterns from Northern societies to Southern counterparts.
 These principles constitute the foundations of the bridge the project aims to serve as.